Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You will want to find something that has a nice low action or make sure to adjust the action so that it’s low enough or have someone adjust it for you.
 The easiest way is to get a guitar that already has a reasonable action on it.

-If you are confident to have a go at adjusting the action for yourself learn how to adjust the action of your guitar here
+If you are confident to have a go at adjusting the action for yourself learn how to adjust the action of your guitar.

-Get strings that help make fretting easy and are easy on your fingers – check out the post below for more information on getting the best strings for a beginner.
+Get strings that help make fretting easy and are easy on your fingers – check how to get the best strings for a beginner.

 Note: Don’t go for nylon strings unless you want to play the style of music that suit nylon strings.
 If you go for nylon strings you will need to go for a classical guitar.